TriMadon/rock-paper-scissor/README.md

-This is a simple rock-paper-scissors game against a computer implemented in javascript.
+This is a simple rock-paper-scissors game against a computer implemented in JavaScript, HTML and CSS.